 - Measuring and Monitoring.
 The practice utilizes quality measures to monitor the care of patients with behavioral health needs.

 Seven criteria in the module are also criteria in PCMH Recognition.
 Practices seeking this Distinction must meet all core criteria and two elective credits.

 There are no additional fees if included as part of the initial PCMH recognition transformation process.

 If completed other than during PCMH Recognition:

-The pricing for the Distinction is 50% of the initial per clinician fee paid by the practice for Recognition.
-Fees apply to each clinician associated with the practice’s Recognition.
+The pricing for the Distinction is 50% of the initial per-clinician fee paid by the practice for recognition.
+Fees apply to each clinician associated with the practice’s recognition.

-To learn more about the Distinction in Behavioral Health Integration, download the PCMH standards and guidelines.
+To learn more about Distinction in Behavioral Health Integration, download the PCMH standards and guidelines.
 Refer to Appendix 4: Distinction in Behavioral Health Integration for the standards.
 You can also access the Behavioral Health Distinction module in Q-PASS.